Caspian Sunrise is a Kazakhstan based natural resources Company established in 2006 whose shares have been listed on AIM since 2007.

 The board has three committees, the audit committee, the remuneration committee and the governance committee.
 However, as the board currently includes only one non-executive director, who is not deemed independent, the operation of the board committees has been suspended until further appointments to the board are made.
 In the meantime the full board will undertake the work of the committees.

-The Governance Committee comprises Clive Carver, Aibek Oraziman with Clive Carver acting as chairman.
+The Governance Committee comprises Clive Carver, Seokwoo Shin with Clive Carver acting as chairman.
 The committee intends to meet at least once a year to review the Group’s governance procedures compared to accepted industry best practice.

 At the appropriate time the Board plans to include a formal risk register including all the principal operational and non-operational risks to the business to be considered by the Governance Committee.

-The Audit Committee, which comprises Clive Carver and Aibek Oraziman, with Clive Carver being the acting chairman, determines and examines any matters relating to the financial affairs of the Group including the terms of engagement of the Group’s auditors and, in consultation with the auditors, the scope of the audit.
+The Audit Committee, which comprises Clive Carver and Seokwoo Shin, with Clive Carver being the acting chairman, determines and examines any matters relating to the financial affairs of the Group including the terms of engagement of the Group’s auditors and, in consultation with the auditors, the scope of the audit.

 The Audit Committee is responsible for monitoring the integrity of the Company’s financial statements, reviewing significant financial reporting issues, reviewing the effectiveness of the Group’s internal control and risk management systems.

-The Remuneration Committee comprises Aibek Oraziman and Clive Carver and is chaired by Aibek Oraziman.
+The Remuneration Committee comprises Seokwoo Shin and Clive Carver and is chaired by Aibek Oraziman.

 The Group’s and the Company’s policy is to provide remuneration packages that will attract, retain and motivate its executive Directors and senior management.
 This consists of a basic salary, ancillary benefits and other performance-related remuneration appropriate to their individual responsibilities and having regard to the remuneration levels of comparable posts.